Home page logo

 pipeline_go (host, port, all_requests)

 Performs all queued requests in the all_requests variable (created by the pipeline_add function).
-Returns an array of responses, each of which is a table as defined in the module documentation above.

 post (host, port, path, options, ignored, postdata)